 International Training Programme

-Every summer, the British Museum runs a training programme for museum professionals from around the world, with up to 28 participants spending six weeks in the UK.
+Every summer, the British Museum runs a training programme for museum and heritage professionals from around the world, with up to 28 participants spending six weeks in the UK.

-The programme seeks to expose heritage professionals to various aspects of museum work, to develop skills, disseminate best practice, increase specialist knowledge and create a global network of colleagues.
+The programme seeks to expose participants to various aspects of museum work, to develop skills, disseminate best practice, increase specialist knowledge and create a global network of colleagues.

 Participants come from areas of the world integral to the Museum’s programme of international engagement, particularly countries with museum sectors in need of support in training.